brontosaurusrex/brontosaurusrex.github.io/_posts/2016-12-23-50p-to-50i-the-cheap-way-in-adobe-premiere.md

 ---
 Two things and a half:

 a.
-RMB field options, enable flicker removal
+RMB on clip, field options, enable flicker removal
 b.
 In effects set Anti-flicker to 1,00.
 c.
 Gaussian Blur = 2 (maybe)